HIP-infrastructure/app-in-browser/README.md

 9. Install and start the backend with `./scripts/installbackend.sh`.
 10. Generate credentials for the REST API of the backend with `./scripts/gencreds.sh`.
 11. Build all docker images with `./scripts/buildall.sh`.
 Sit back as this will likely take some time :)
+12. Check that the backend is running with `./scripts/backendstatus.sh` and by checking https://`url`/api/ok.

 ## Using `app-in-browser`
 1. Control servers using the following REST API: